 How Today’s Fastest-Growing Companies Drive Breakout Success

 This is one of my favorite marketing books of all time.
 Hacking Growth really represents the growth of Big Tech and how marketing went from glorified PR to a measured and precise science.
 Growth hacking involves cross-functional teams and rapid A/B testing based on rigorous data analysis.
 And above all, it focuses on the customer-centric approach.

-The main premise of the book is perhaps that companies that learn the fastest growing the fastest.
+The main premise of the book is perhaps that companies that learn the fastest grow the fastest.
 The top brands gather data and make their entire company culture revolve around making data-based decisions, instead of shooting in the wind.
 And this book gives a ton of practical examples of brands that succeeded in making growth hacking a vital component of their culture and were able to grow their revenue really fast.